nrius/Final-project/README.md

 ### Code:

   cervix_project_1.
 Data_preparation.
-Data sppliting, cleaning and LinearRegression
+Data splitting, cleaning and LogisticRegression

   cervix_project_2.Model_design_1.
-Testing more complex model to predict the results of a biopsy
+Testing a neural network model to predict the results of a biopsy

   cervix_project_2.Model_design_2.
 Set initial bias to train the model